gitmachtl/scripts/cardano/testnet/README.md

   :bulb: **&sup2; Expert-Option**: It is possible to specify the exact UTXOs the script should use for the transfer, you can provide these as an additional parameter within quotes like ```"5cf85f03990804631a851f0b0770e613f9f86af303bfdb106374c6093924916b#0"``` to specify one UTXO and like ```"5cf85f03990804631a851f0b0770e613f9f86af303bfdb106374c6093924916b#0|6ab045e549ec9cb65e70f544dfe153f67aed451094e8e5c32f179a4899d7783c#1"``` to specify two UTXOs separated via a `|` char.

+  :bulb: **&sup3; Expert-Option**: It is possible to specify the maximum number of input UTXOs the script should use for the transfer, you can provide these as an additional parameter within quotes like ```"utxolimit: 300"``` to set the max. no of input UTXOs to 300.

+  :bulb: **&sup3; Expert-Option**: In rare cases you wanna **skip** input UTXOs that contains one or more defined Assets policyIDs(+assetName) in hex-format:<br> ```"skiputxowithasset: 34250edd1e9836f5378702fbf9416b709bc140e04f668cc35520851801020304"``` to skip all input UTXOs that contains assets(hexformat) '34250edd1e9836f5378702fbf9416b709bc140e04f668cc35520851801020304'<br>```"skiputxowithasset: yyy|zzz"``` to skip all input UTXOs that contains assets with the policyID yyy or zzz

+  :bulb: **&sup3; Expert-Option**: In rare cases you **only** wanna use input UTXOs that contains one or more defined Assets policyIDs(+assetName) in hex-format:<br> ```"onlyutxowithasset: 34250edd1e9836f5378702fbf9416b709bc140e04f668cc35520851801020304"``` to use only UTXOs that contains assets(hexformat) '34250edd1e9836f5378702fbf9416b709bc140e04f668cc35520851801020304'<br>```"onlyutxowithasset: yyy|zzz"``` to only use input UTXOs that contains assets with the policyID yyy or zzz

 &nbsp;<br>
 </details>